-The Act and the Members' Agreement requires the approval of the Members for the admission of any new Member, any amalgamation, restructuring or dissolution of any of the Vestcor Group of companies, any changes to the by-laws of the Vestcor Group and the appointment or dismissal of the external independent auditor.
+The Act and the Members' Agreement requires the approval of the Members for the admission of any new Member, any amalgamation, restructuring or dissolution of any of the Vestcor Group of companies, any changes to the by-laws of each company in the Vestcor Group and the appointment or dismissal of the external independent auditor.

-The Board of Directors of VCorp is mandated under the Act or the Members' Agreement to:
+The Board is mandated under the Act or the Members' Agreement to:

-- Approve the by-laws and any changes to the by-laws for each company in the Vestcor Group; - Approve the remuneration and travel expense policy for directors of the Vestcor Group; - Appoint an independent board of directors for Vestcor, the operating company; - · Approve the annual operating and capital expenditure budgets for Vestcor; and - Provide an annual report of VCorp's activities to its Members.
+- Approve the by-laws and any changes to the by-laws for each company in the Vestcor Group; - Approve the remuneration and travel expense policy for Directors of the Vestcor Group; - Appoint an independent Board of Directors for Vestcor Inc., the operating company; - Approve the annual operating and capital expenditure budgets for Vestcor Inc.; and - Provide an annual report of Vestcor Corp.'s activities to its Members.